 Determine if your website has a sitemap URL

-By default, you'll be able to locate your sitemap by typing your domain name followed by /sitemap.xlm (for example, www.yourdomain.com/sitemap.xml)
+By default, you'll be able to locate your sitemap by typing your domain name followed by /sitemap.xml (for example, yourdomain.com/sitemap.xml)

 Alternatively, you can use Google search to find .xml files within a website (note that this will only work if your site has been already crawled by Google).